 On this half day course Jane will guide you through using polymer clay to design and create pendants and earrings, using a variety of effective techniques.

-Before creating there is the conditioning of the clay to make it soft and subtle enough to form and Jane will demonstrate several conditioning techniques before letting you have a go yourselves.
+The clay needs to be conditioned before you can start creating to make it soft and subtle enough to form, and Jane will demonstrate several conditioning techniques before letting you have a go yourselves.

-Then comes the layering and forming into canes which are cut off in slices before creating the final forms of clay which will then be baked and finally tuned into jewellery.
+Then comes the layering and forming into canes which are cut off in slices before creating the final forms of clay which will then be baked and finally turned into jewellery.